Chenuka1/Individual_project/README.md

 Instructions to install the system
--First you need to install node.js
+1)First you need to install node.js
--second you need to download the project folder -Extract the project folders
+2)second you need to download the project folder 3)Extract the project folders
--Type command "npm install" in both frontend and backend terminal -start the project by typing "npm start" in both frontend and backend terminal.
+4)Type command "npm install" in both frontend and backend terminal 5)start the project by typing "npm start" in both frontend and backend terminal.